mikemrm/CloudFlare-HistoryChecker/README.md

 If your history file is in a different location, you can pass it as the first argument for the script.

+The following example was using the smaller list found in the README which was much smaller.

 Example:
 ```
 >D:\Python27\python.exe view_py2.py